Nearly Optimal Latent State Decoding in Block MDPs: Proof of Theorem -- Fundamental Lower Bound of Latent State Decoding

 Before we prove the above proposition, we give its interpretation.
 It states that from the observations on $x$, we cannot distinguish whether $x$'s latent state is $j$ or $f(x)$.
-Indeed, {\it1.} represents the fact that the observations of transitions leading to context $x$ are statistically equivalent in $\Phi$ and $\Psi^{(x,j)}$, and {\it 2.} represents the fact that the observations of transitions from context $x$ are statistically equivalent in $\Phi$ and $\Psi^{(x,j)}$.
-The additional $c$ takes into account the non-uniform emission probabiliities.
+Indeed, {\it 1.} represents the fact that the observations of transitions leading to context $x$ are statistically equivalent in $\Phi$ and $\Psi^{(x,j)}$, and {\it 2.} represents the fact that the observations of transitions from context $x$ are statistically equivalent in $\Phi$ and $\Psi^{(x,j)}$.
+The additional $c$ takes into account the non-uniform emission probabilities of each context of each cluster.